desci-labs/desci-codex/docs/gitbook/data-layer-definition/introduction-to-sidetree.md

 ### Verifiable authorship

 This means that each and every user interaction within the protocol needs to be cryptographically signed to establish provenance.
-Without this property, one could never be sure if an action was really taken by the assumed person or that data hasn't been tampered with.&#x20;
+Without this property, one could never be sure if an action was really taken by the assumed person or that data hasn't been tampered with.

 ### Anchoring scheme

 Time and ordering are both difficult problems in decentralized systems, and to reach global consensus we require protocol nodes to anchor the received events in a public, immutable, append-only anchoring layer.
 It is not scalable for every node to hold the entire state of history, so it needs to be possible to validate inclusion in constant time and space.
-This is generally achieved with just posting the root hash of a Merkle tree and just announces a small [Merkle proof](https://computersciencewiki.org/index.php/Merkle_proof) of the inclusion which is easy to verify.&#x20;
+This is generally achieved with just posting the root hash of a Merkle tree and just announces a small [Merkle proof](https://computersciencewiki.org/index.php/Merkle_proof) of the inclusion which is easy to verify.

 All in all, the main takeaways from the anchoring scheme are:

 1. Avoiding rampant storage swell on the anchoring layer through a minimal and efficient method of proving inclusion.
-2. Avoiding direct user interaction with the anchoring layer, which is in general much slower than any Sidetree based protocols.&#x20;
+2. Avoiding direct user interaction with the anchoring layer, which is in general much slower than any Sidetree based protocols.

 ### Versioning